 Mackeen et al compared the effects of cesarean antibiotic prophylaxis administered preoperatively versus after neonatal cord clamp on postoperative infectious complications for the mother and the neonate.
 They searched the Cochrane Pregnancy and Childbirth Group's Trials Register and reference lists of retrieved papers for randomized controlled trials focused on this comparison.
 They included 10 studies (12 trial reports), from which 5041 women contributed data for the primary outcome.
 Based on high quality evidence from studies whose overall risk of bias is low, they found evidence that intravenous prophylactic antibiotics for cesarean administered preoperatively significantly decrease the incidence of composite maternal postpartum infectious morbidity as compared with administration after cord clamp.
 There were no clear differences in adverse neonatal outcomes reported.
 The authors conclude that women undergoing cesarean delivery should receive antibiotic prophylaxis preoperatively to reduce maternal infectious morbidities.
 Further research may be required to elucidate short- and long-term adverse effects for neonates.

 Single-dose therapy is recommended for its effectiveness, lower cost, decreased potential toxicity, and decreased development of resistance.
 A first-generation cephalosporin is the first-line antibiotic of choice.
 In women with penicillin or cephalosporin allergy (ie, anaphylaxis, angioedema, respiratory distress, or urticaria), the alternative is a combination of clindamycin with an aminoglycoside.
+Recent studies have shown that adding azithromycin 500mg continuous IV to cefazolin about an hour prior to surgery further reduce the risk of endometriosis and wound infection.
 Prolonged surgery, excessive blood loss, and maternal obesity may require repeat or higher dosing.

 There is no benefit from oral antibiotics for eradication of MRSA colonization among patients in the health care setting, and oral antibiotics are not currently routinely recommended for the purpose of MRSA decolonization.
 Routine screening of obstetric patients for MRSA colonization is not recommended.
 For obstetric patients known to be MRSA colonized, a single dose of vancomycin can be added to the antibiotic prophylaxis regimen.
 Vancomycin alone does not provide sufficient coverage for surgical prophylaxis.